Top 15 Most Visited National Parks in the USA, 2023 Update

 Lake Mead National Recreation Area isn’t just the first of its kind — it’s also the largest at some 1.5 million acres.

-Fish, swim, boat, kayak, or canoe in clear blue waters, or lounge on the shores to take in the colorful landscapes.
-Hikers will appreciate the unique hiking trail options that range from rolling prairies to stunning geological rainbow-hued rock formations.
+Fish, swim, boat, or kayak in clear blue waters, or lounge on the shores to take in the colorful landscapes.
+Hikers will appreciate the hiking trail options showing off the geological rainbow-hued rock formations and desert.

 Depending on your weather preferences, you can find pleasant temperatures almost year-round.
 Summers bring highs of up to 110° F with bath-like water temperatures.
 For milder conditions, aim for spring or fall.